 With 41 cabins set amongst a spacious wooden location in Grand Junction, Getaway offers the perfect base to relax, recharge and explore South Haven on Lake Michigan.
 These premium tiny-home cabins (with one or two beds) are kitted out with everything you could wish for and come with the quality guarantee the Getaway brand has become famous for.

-Including cozy full-size beds, AC and heating, hot showers, cooking equipment, and the beautiful outside additions of a fire pit (they even sell s’mores at their shop in case you forget them) – you won’t be left wanting for anything during your stay.
+Including cozy full-size beds, AC and heating, hot showers, cooking equipment, and the beautiful outside additions of a fire pit (which they even include a tasty s’mores kit for just $5) – you won’t be left wanting for anything during your stay!

 Less than a two-hour drive from Lansing, you can easily escape the city and enjoy that tiny-home life well away from the urban sprawl!